 Jeffrey Miller is, among other things, a

 - lawyer, legal academic & researcher, consultant & speaker (contempt, media & arts law, law (which is to say justice) and literature, judges & judging, legal history/curiosities/humour, the writing life, etc.); writer on jurisprudence, law & humanities, and legal history.
-The second edition of my The Law of Contempt in Canada was published last January and is updated/improved on this site.
-My new book on judicial notice (simply put, “facts” that judges, tribunal heads, and juries can accept without hearing supporting evidence) will be published in early 2017, and I am currently at work on an encyclopedia of the more or less metaphysical entities lawyers call legal fictions, presumptions, constructions, deemings, and implied entities.
+The second edition of my The Law of Contempt in Canada was published in 2016 and is updated/improved on this site.
+My book on judicial notice (simply put, “facts” that judges, tribunal heads, and juries can accept without hearing supporting evidence) is now available here.
 For a few years I worked as a barrister at major Toronto law firms and in sole practice, where I proved to be a fish out of water, actively discouraging lawsuits.
 (See the Law page, and the Translating & Consulting page.)